BlockchainCommons/developer-web-site/_pages/clubs.md

 The focus on cryptography ensures that the data remains decentralized and self-sovereign.
 This is in contrast to access that was [historically](/clubs/history/) controlled by centralized administration, introducing the possibility of corruption or censorship.
 Gordian Clubs avoid\ these issues.

+See ["The Power of Autonomy"](/clubs/autonomy/) for more advantages that derive from the usage of autonomous cryptographic objects.

 ## Clubs Videos

 <table width="100%">